JolonB/JolonB.github.io/index.md

 ## Resume

 You can find my resume [here](files/jolonbehrent.pdf).
-I'll do my best to keep it up to date.
+I'll do my best to keep it up to date, though most of the details are the same as on this page.